andrusenn/leparc-lc-p5js/docs/en/interfaz.md

 - **SYNC**: Sync nodes via `frameCount`
 - **NAME**: Is the name of *CLIENT* visible in server win.
 - **LANG**: Change language of interface.
+- **PANNELS**: There are three modes to show interface:
+    1. *VERTICAL*: Default.
+Shows the blocks one on top of the other.
+    2. *HORIZONTAL*: Split the screen into 2.
+Aux and Setup on left, right loop/draw.
+    3. *TABS*: Displays the tabs at the top right to select a specific block and hide the others.